Abhay478/DC_Assgn/Assignment_1/pdf/report.md

    2. The `thread_fn` method is the business logic for each node.
 It calls the `recv_handler` and `send_handler` methods, and logs the events.
    3. The thread returns a pointer to the `Log` object, which is collected by the `Graph::thread_spawn` method.

+# Topology

+The topology (read from the input file) is a bidirectional ring graph, so that the graph is strongly connected.

 # Graph